The Sustainable Winemaking Practices at Lakeview Wine Co. in Niagara include an number of 'green' initiatives.

 - Demonstrates Diamond’s environmental leadership.

-Lakeview V.P.
-Winemaking, Thomas Green served as the past Chair of Sustainable Winemaking in Ontario; helping the Ontario Wine industry create the first Ontario Sustainable Winemaking manual where wineries can now be certified as adhering to sustainable winemaking practices.
+Lakeview Wine Co. has served as the Chair of Sustainable Winemaking in Ontario; helping the Ontario Wine industry create the first Ontario Sustainable Winemaking manual where wineries can now be certified as adhering to sustainable winemaking practices.